He awheawhe tikiake

 The best way to view a workshop is to enlarge the slideshow by selecting the full screen icon at the bottom of the tool bar.

-You can also download a workshop, make a copy, and personalise it to suit the needs of your centre.
+You can also download a workshop, make a copy, and personalise it to suit the needs of your service.

 The best way to view the workshop is to enlarge the slideshow by selecting the full screen icon at the bottom of the tool bar.